IUSCA/bioloop/ui/docs/util_components.md

 - status: Boolean (0-off, 1-on)
 - icons - Array of 2 elements (off icon, on icon)
-- labels - Array of 2 element (off lable, on label)
+- labels - Array of 2 element (off label, on label)
   - default: `['disbaled', 'enabled']`

 ## useQueryPersistence Composable